UnitexGramLab/unitex-doc-usermanual/README.md

 Documentation is licensed under the [GNU Free Documentation License version 1.3 (GFDL)](/LICENSE).
-Linguistic resources, as the graphs under `tex/resources/grf`, are licensed under the terms of the Lesser General Public License For Linguistic Resources (LGPL-LR).
+Linguistic resources, as the graphs under `tex/resources/grf`, are licensed under the terms of the Lesser General Public License For Linguistic Resources (LGPLLR).
 Contact unitex-devel@univ-mlv.fr for further inquiries.

 ## Contributing